Janice Dickinson: Television career

 In November 2007, Dickinson became one of the celebrities taking part in the British reality television show I'm a Celebrity…Get Me out of Here!.
 She set the record for most Bushtucker trials, competing ten times in a row.
 In the finale of the series, it was announced that Dickinson had gained second place in the competition, with Christopher Biggins coming first.

 Dickinson was also a contestant for season two of the American version of I'm a Celebrity...
 Get Me Out of Here! which began airing in June 2009.
 She was eliminated from the show on June 18, 2009.

 In 2009, Dickinson was a guest judge on the Finnish version of the Top Model franchise.
 She created controversy after the claimed effects of accidentally mixing a sleeping aid with champagne caused her to fall down a flight of stairs and burst out at the models.
 Dickinson was taken to a hospital where she was told she had no visible injuries.
 She later apologized to the models during the show's airing.

 Other guest appearances include "Still Charmed and Kicking", an episode of Charmed.
 Dickinson made a cameo appearance in Darren Hayes's music video "On the Verge of Something Wonderful".
 In 2010, Dickinson appeared on the celebrity edition of British dinner-party contest Come Dine with Me, on which she frequently butted heads with former Page 3 Girl Samantha Fox over her glamour modeling career, and flirted with Calum Best.

 Dickinson appeared in the fourth season of Celebrity Rehab with Dr. Drew, which premiered in December 2010.
 In 2011, she guest-starred in an episode of 90210 (titled "Project Runway").

 In August 2015, Dickinson was a housemate on the sixteenth season of the British reality show, Celebrity Big Brother.
 She became the seventh celebrity to be evicted from the house, just two days before the final.

 In 2020, Dickinson appeared on season 24 of The Bachelor.

+In 2023, she appeared on I'm a Celebrity...
+South Africa, which acted as an all-star series for the UK version of the show, but had to withdraw from the show on day 11 after she suffered a head injury, which required her being taken to hospital.
+Despite this, she still finished in 10th place out of 15 contestants.
+In September 2025, it was reported that she had sued ITV over the fall and injuries sustained.